Robert J. Johnston

 - New Mexico Hispanic Bar Association

-- New Mexico State Bar Young Lawyers Division - Law Student Mentorship Program
+- State Bar of New Mexico, Young Lawyers Division - Law Student Mentorship Program

 - American Bar Association